sgangele21/CourseProject/Documentation.md

 #### Networking
 This folder contains all Networking related files.

 `Cache`: Used to speed up network requests when fetching user reviews data.
-The persistence store of the cache is [UserDefaults](used to speed up network requests when fetching user reviews data)
+The persistence store of the cache is [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) used to speed up network requests when fetching user reviews data

 `ReviewsFetcher`: Allows one to make a network request to the iTunes API to at least 500 user reviews for an app.
 The [iTunes API](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/index.html) is a public API made available by Apple.